Islam and association football: Prayer

 Observance of their Islamic prayers has brought players into conflict with their managers.
 Harry Redknapp, when manager of West Ham United, was critical of player Frédéric Kanouté's prayer and fasting requirements.

 Newcastle United considered the introduction of prayer rooms at both St James' Park and at their training ground.
 Whilst not designed exclusively for Muslims, the rooms were planned to be used for prayer by Muslim players Demba Ba, Papiss Cissé, Hatem Ben Arfa and Cheik Tioté.
 The club pointed out that this is in marked contrast to the experiences of their former player and convert to Islam, Didier Domi, who was mocked when discovered doing Islamic prayers in the showers.
-By the 2012-13 season Newcastle's seven Muslim players regularly used a purpose built multi-faith training ground prayer room.
+By the 2012-13 season, Newcastle's seven Muslim players regularly used a purpose built multi-faith training ground prayer room.

 Several players, such as Demba Ba and Papiss Cissé, choose an act of prostration with forehead to the ground as a celebration after scoring a goal.
-In 2012 football commentator Gary Lineker was forced to apologise after describing one such celebration by player Karim Ait-Fana for French side Montpellier against Schalke in the Champions League as "eating grass".
+In 2012, football commentator Gary Lineker was forced to apologise after describing one such celebration by player Karim Ait-Fana for French side Montpellier against Schalke in the Champions League as "eating grass".

 Muslim footballers have also worn T-shirts carrying messages relating to Islam under their football shirts.
 Queens Park Rangers player Adel Taarabt has worn a shirt carrying the message "I Love Allah" whilst Samir Nasri, in 2012, celebrated a goal for Manchester City against Southampton with a shirt carrying the message "Eid Mubarak".

 In October 2016, fans attending a World Cup qualifying game between Iran and South Korea at the Azadi Stadium in Tehran were asked to replace usual football chanting with religious chants as the match fell on a day of commemoration for Tasu'a, a Shia Islam holy day.

 Following the increase in its Muslim fan base, the English Premier League clubs are implementing prayer rooms in their stadiums.
 Newly promoted Aston Villa is one of the clubs that provides prayer facilities not only to its players, but also to its fans and employees.
 Other British clubs including Newcastle United, Swansea City, Sunderland, Bournemouth, Norwich City and Watford are also willing to accommodate match-day prayer accommodations.
 Tottenham Hotspur, who completed their new stadium construction in 2019, have implemented multi-faith prayer rooms.

 In May 2022, Blackburn Rovers became the first club in the United Kingdom to host Eid prayers with 2000 people celebrating the end of the holy month of Ramadan on the pitch.

-Islam and English club football
+Islam and English football

 The Premier League, England's top-tier football league, was officially founded in February 1992.
 During the league's inaugural 1992–93 season, only one Spanish player Nayim, practiced Islam.